SaraDavis1991/Gender-Bias-Recognition-in-Political-News-Articles-for-Public-Release/README.md

 <p align="center">SENTIMENT ANALYSIS TESTS</p>

 (5a) Download the Hu and Liu 2004 sentiment lexicon from http://www.cs.uic.edu/~liub/FBS/opinion-lexicon-English.rar, and remove 'trump', 'vice', and
 'right' to remain consistent with our cleaning methods.
-Save the newly cleaned file as "positive-words-notrump.txt" and "negative-words-notrump.txt" in the same folder that they were downloaded in. <br/>
+Save the newly cleaned file as "positive-words-notrump.txt" and "negative-words-novice.txt" in the same folder that they were downloaded in. <br/>
 (5b) Run run_sentiment.py<br/>